 English language arts instruction is concerned with all language uses: expressive, pragmatic, and aesthetic.
 These language uses are not entirely separate; all discourse can be placed on a continuum between purely pragmatic and purely aesthetic language, as shown in the chart that appears on the following page.
 In one direction, language becomes increasingly pragmatic and increasingly concerned with and shaped by the response of its audience.
-In the other direction, it becomes increasingly aesthetic, finding ways to evoke or recreate rather than simply describe experience.
-Pragmatic use of language in its absolute form (for example, instructions on a bottle of medication) aims to be transparent to the broadest audience.
-Aesthetic use of language in its absolute form (for example, experimental poetry) exploits qualities of language such as sound and pattern, but may invite a variety of different interpretations and responses.
-Between these
+In the other direction, it becomes increasingly aesthetic, finding ways to evoke or recreate rather than simply to describe experience.
+Pragmatic use of language in its absolute form (for example, instructions for administering cardiopulmonary resuscitation) aims to be transparent to the broadest audience.
+Aesthetic use of language in its absolute form (for example, experimental poetry) exploits qualities of language such as sound and pattern, but may invite a variety of different interpretations

-Continuum of Language Uses Creating and Producing Tests Pragmatic language purposes to prompt a decision or action to set up an interaction to inform, instruct, direct, explain, persuade, argue, analyze, or plan Expressive language purposes to shape or interpret experience for self to rehearse or recall experience for self or others Aesthetic language purposes to capture and represent experience, feelings, or vision for self or others to create an imagined reality to enlighten, foster understanding and empathy, and bring enjoyment to reflect culture to use language and forms in creative ways Pragmatic language is concerned primarily with meaning aims to be clear, direct, and unambiguous assumes a voice that is shaped by audience and purpose Expressive language is personally expressive and not concerned with conventions assumes a voice that is individual and idiosyncratic, reflecting the producer's personality and feelings Aesthetic language is concerned with impact and effect, and may call attention to itself works through inference and sensory appeals, such as sound and rhythm may assume a range of voices based on content and purpose R Responding to and Engaging with Texts The audience for pragmatic text is often specific or known attempts to gain information or alternative viewpoints decides whether to respond by following instructions revising previous understanding modifying opinion The audience for expressive text is private, or there is no audience may identify with and enjoy the text is not required to respond The audience for aesthetic text is often unknown to the creator of the text participates through the imagination approaches the text with the purpose of deriving aesthetic pleasure from the text extending own experience and understanding extremes, students encounter forms that use language with varying degrees of concern for clarity and for effect.
+Continuum of Language Uses

+Creating and Producing Texts

+Pragmatic

+Pragmatic language purposes

+- to prompt a decision or action

+- to set up an interaction

+- to inform, instruct, direct, explain, persuade, argue, analyze, or plan

+Pragmatic language

+- is concerned primarily with meaning

+- aims to be clear, direct, and unambiguous

+- assumes a voice that is shaped by audience and purpose

+Expressive

+Expressive language purposes

+- · to shape or interpret experience for self - to rehearse or recall experience for self or others

+Expressive language

+- is personally expressive and not concerned with conventions - assumes a voice that is individual and idiosyncratic, reflecting the producer's personality and feelings

+Aesthetic

+Aesthetic language purposes

+- to capture and represent experience, feelings, or vision for self or others

+- to create an imagined reality

+- to enlighten, foster understanding and empathy, and bring enjoyment

+- · to reflect culture

+- to use language and forms in creative ways

+Aesthetic language

+- is concerned with meaning and effect, and may call attention to itself - works through inference and sensory appeals, such as sound and rhythm - may assume a range of voices based on content and purpose

+Responding to and Engaging with Texts

+The audience for pragmatic text

+- is often specific or known

+- attempts to gain information or alternative viewpoints

+- decides whether to respond by

+- following instructions

+- revising previous understanding

+- modifying opinion

+The audience for expressive text

+- is private, or there is no audience

+- may identify with and enjoy the text

+- is not required to respond

+The audience for aesthetic text

+- is often unknown to the creator of the text

+- participates through the imagination

+- approaches the text with the purpose of

+- deriving aesthetic pleasure from the text

+- extending own experience and understanding

+Language and Language Learning

+and responses.
+Between these extremes, students encounter forms that use language with varying degrees of concern for clarity and for effect.
 These include texts such as business letters and magazine features produced for pragmatic purposes, and texts such as dramas and novels produced primarily for aesthetic purposes.